Re/Max Partners Realty named Business of the Year

 Service Business of the Year: German Plumbing Heating & Cooling

 German Plumbing Heating & Cooling has a long history of success, having first opened their doors in 1898.
-They can often be found working nights, weekends and holidays.
+The experts plumber in Toronto are the real deal and they can often be found working nights, weekends and holidays.
 Their employees are knowledgeable in the field, and continue their education every year with classes, seminars and training sessions.
 They are a family-owned business founded and run on core values of hard work, dedication and loyalty.

 Economic Impact Award: Downtown Façade Improvements